CSESS/constitution/README.md

 Undergraduate Associate Members throughout the duration of study, with 4, 3 and 2 expected study years shall contribute a membership fee of HKD$160, HKD$120, and HKD$80, respectively.
 Postgraduate Associate Members throughout the duration of study shall contribute an annual membership fee of HKD$50 for the duration of their studies.
 #### 8.7.4.
 Non-Refundable
-None of the above Membership Fees shall be refundable.
+None of the above membership fees shall be refundable.
 #### 8.7.5.
 Adjustment
 If any change of the amount of the previous year's membership fee is made, the new amount shall be approved at the Annual General Meeting unless an increment of less than 20% is made and approved by the current Executive Committee.
 ### 8.8.
 Loans